Hristinar/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Override-Screen-Space-GI.md

 - To use a screen-space, ray-marched global illumination solution, select **Ray Marching** and see [Screen-space](#screen-space) for the list of properties.
 - To use ray tracing, select **Ray Tracing** and see [Ray-traced](#ray-traced) for the list of properties.
-- To use a combination of ray tracing and ray marching to increase performance, select **Hybrid** and see [Ray-traced](#ray-traced) for the list of properties.
-This option uses ray tracing to include off-screen GameObjects in the global illumination.
-It also uses ray marching to include opaque particles and vertex animations in the global illumination.
-This option only works in [Performance mode](Ray-Tracing-Getting-Started.md#ray-tracint-mode)
+- To use a combination of ray tracing and ray marching, select **Hybrid** and see [Ray-traced](#ray-traced) for the list of properties.
+This option uses ray marching to intersect on-screen geometry and uses ray tracing to intersect off-screen geometry.
+This enables HDRP to include on-screen opaque particles, vertex animations, and decals when it calculates global illumination.
+This option only works in [Performance mode](Ray-Tracing-Getting-Started.md#ray-tracint-mode).<br/>**Note**: HDRP uses ray tracing for any geometry inside the ray tracing acceleration structure regardless of whether vertex animation or decals modify the geometry's surface.
+This means if it fails to intersect the on-screen deformed geometry, it intersects the original mesh inside in the ray tracing acceleration structure.
+This may cause visual discrepancies between what you see and what you expect.

 ### Screen-space